 What changed?
 It wasn’t the lesion; it was simply my attitude.
 In particular, much more love.
 I am glad I had the opportunity to see a doctor that gave me some clinical affirmation to what I experienced first hand.
 I believe the subject should be explored more, and wish Dr. Hanscom all the best.
 Thanks again, Anthony

 It is about connection

 It is not possible to solve chronic pain until you can let go of anger.
 The neurological pathways of pain and anger are intertwined.
 It is only by truly letting go of the past through forgiveness, and connecting with the best part of who you are (love), will you be able to heal and move on.

-I really appreciated his letter.
-It was inspiring for me to hear his story.
+I really appreciated his letter, and it was inspiring for me to hear his story.